Marc Edworthy

-Marc Edworthy (born 24 December 1972 in Barnstaple) is an English former professional footballer.
-He started out playing as a right winger before being moved to right back.
+Marc Edworthy (born 24 December 1972) is an English former professional footballer.
+He started out playing as a right winger before being moved to right-back.
 He was also occasionally deployed at left back and in central defence.

 Career

 Plymouth Argyle

-Edworthy began his career with Plymouth Argyle in the 1991–1992 season.
+Edworthy was born in Barnstaple.
+He began his career with Plymouth Argyle in the 1991–92 season.

 Crystal Palace

 Edworthy joined Crystal Palace who had just been relegated from the Premiership on 9 June 1995 for £350,000, and in his second season with the Eagles played an integral role in winning promotion to the Premier League.
 However, the next season Palace finished bottom and were relegated once more; in spite of this the Palace fans acknowledged Edworthy's performances and rewarded him with the supporters player of the year award.
 He scored once during his spell at Palace, his strike coming against Bury in the League Cup in September 1996.

 Coventry City

 On 26 August 1998, he was bought by Premiership side Coventry City for £1,200,000.
 He scored his first and what turned out to be only goal for Coventry in a 1–1 draw with Manchester City on 1 January 2001.
 With the Sky Blues he again suffered relegation, this time from the Premiership.
 He left at the end of the 2001–02 season to join Wolverhampton Wanderers.